-If you read any of our food related stories, you will know we like good food, real food here at Pumpjack & Piddlewick.
-So as our cats and dog came into our lives we felt it only fair that they get good, real food as well.
-That is, no preservatives, fillers, etc. So we took the decision to make our own pet food.
+If you read any of my food related stories, you will know we like good food, real food here at Pumpjack & Piddlewick.
+So for the furry pets in my life I felt it only fair that they get good, real food as well.
+That is, no preservatives, fillers, etc. So I took the decision to make my own pet food.
 And honestly it is so easy!

-With our cats, as consummate carnivores, it was quite simple~ fish, chicken or beef.
-When I cook for us, I make sure some is set to the side for them.
+With the cats, as consummate carnivores, as well as the odd dog I look after, it’s quite simple~ fish, chicken or beef.
+When I cook for me, I make sure some is set to the side for them.
 Sometimes I serve it raw, sometimes I serve it cooked (and cooled).

-When I buy for us, I simply buy extra for them.
+When I buy for me, I simply buy extra for them.
 In figuring quantities for my grocery list, I count the cats together as another mouth to feed.
-And when we have vegetarian nights?
+And when it’s a vegetarian night?
 I often make double batches of meat and store in the fridge/freezer ready.

 But why go to the trouble and expense?
 Easy, health and well-being.
 Their fur in particular is amazing!
 Especially after eating fish.
 So beautifully soft and shiny.

-When Chewie, our standard sized dachshund, joined us, we opted for the same.
-Giving him home made, natural food.
-I had checked over available wet foods (for both cats and dog) and was not happy with either the ingredients or, for that matter, value for money.
+I opt for home made, natural food after checking over available wet foods (for both cats and dog) and was not happy with either the ingredients or, for that matter, value for money.

-We did some research and searching around and found out it was really easy to prepare your own pet food.
-(I include some links we thought were helpful below.)
-Of course, there is a lot of ‘you must do this’, but our feeling is if you are sensible about your own diet, you are more than capable about being sensible to your own pets needs.
+I did some research and searching around and found out it was really easy to prepare your own pet food.
+(I include some links I thought were helpful below.)
+Of course, there is a lot of ‘you must do this’, but my feeling is if you are sensible about your own diet, you are more than capable about being sensible to your own pets needs.
 After all you are the one who sees him/her every day.

-We’ve watched our Chewie’s fur get softer and shinier since we have been feeding him home made, real food.
-Our mantra, we use our own common sense as we review recipes and make sure we vary what we offer our pets.
+I noticed my cats fur got softer and shinier since I have been feeding them home made, real food.
+My mantra, I use my own common sense as I review recipes and make sure I vary what I offer my pets.

-My favourite pet food recipe, and Chewie’s, is a simple one to make.
+My favourite pet food recipe is a simple one to make.
 I make it once a week in a big pot and it hardly takes any time.
-Then I portion into containers that are equal to my dogs daily needs.
-(We feed him mornings and evenings.)
+Then I portion into containers that are equal to my cats daily needs.
+(I feed them mornings and evenings.)
 Some is kept fresh in the fridge and the rest in the freezer, taking them out each night to defrost ready for the next day.
 And the cost savings against pre-packaged wet food!
 I just can’t beat it.

 2 or 3 carrots